-Field Field Name Dependen Re esponse Category/ Descriptions Number су 10 Data Type Referral to The client was provided with Emergency Shelter bed opening information regarding how to access an emergency shelter bed or opening.
+Field Number Field Name Dependency R esponse Category/ Data Type Descriptions 10 Referral to Emergency Shelter bed opening The client was provided with information regarding how to access an emergency shelter bed or opening.
 A "referral" indicates there is an opening for the client to be housed by this project (or local equivalent).
-Housing bed/unit opening The client was provided with information regarding how to access a TH bed/unit opening.
-A "referral" indicates there is an opening for the client to be housed by this project (or local equivalent). project/unit/resou rce opening The client was provided with information regarding how to access a joint component project bed/unit opening.
-A "referral" indicates there is an opening for the client to be housed by this project (or local equivalent). opening The client was provided with information regarding how to access a RRH bed/unit opening.
-A "referral" indicates there is an opening for the client to be housed by this project (or local equivalent). opening The client was provided with information regarding how to access a PSH bed/unit opening.
+11 Referral to Transitional Housing bed/unit opening The client was provided with information regarding how to access a TH bed/unit opening.
 A "referral" indicates there is an opening for the client to be housed by this project (or local equivalent).
-PH project/unit/resou rce opening The client was provided with information regarding how to access an "other PH" bed/unit opening.
+12 Referral to Joint TH-RRH project/unit/resource opening The client was provided with information regarding how to access a joint component project bed/unit opening.
 A "referral" indicates there is an opening for the client to be housed by this project (or local equivalent).
+13 Referral to RRH project resource opening The client was provided with information regarding how to access a RRH bed/unit opening.
+A "referral" indicates there is an opening for the client to be housed by this project (or local equivalent).
+14 Referral to PSH project resource opening The client was provided with information regarding how to access a PSH bed/unit opening.
+A "referral" indicates there is an opening for the client to